metal-sn/SESNtemple/SNIDtemplates/README.md

 Adding these templates to the default library of SESN spectra of SNID (https://people.lam.fr/blondin.stephane/software/snid/) will increase the number of Stripped-Envelope templates in the database, which in turn will help SN classification via SNID.
 We have more than doubled the number of SNe in the SNID spectral library.
 These are templates compliant with SNID version SNID-5.0.

-The text file **SNIDtemplate-SESNe-info.txt** includes detailed information about the SNe and their spectra that were used to construct the templates.
+The text file **SNIDtemplate-SESNe-info.txt** includes detailed information about the SESNe and their spectra that were used to construct the templates.
 Its columns list for each SN:
 - the subtype
 - the redshift (which was used to de-redshift the spectra)
 - the date of maxium light, according to which the spectra are referenced for their phase (we note that SN-GRBs and SNe Ibn have the largest uncertainties in their date of max).
 This release also contains spectra of SNe without maximum light measurements (see info).